ifndefJOSH/l2mml/README.md

 ## Command line arguments

-There are two command line arguments:
+There are three command line arguments:

 1. `--showlatexoutput`, which shows the output of the `pdfLaTeX` executable when previews are built.
 Default is `False`
 2. `--forceWin`, which if on Linux or Mac, forces the Windows-specific no-live-preview interface.
+3. `--forcePosix`, which forces the Linux/MacOS specific interface with live preview allowed.

 ## Live preview